Exit (video game): Gameplay

 Except for the injured, the player as Mr. ESC can order these people to perform certain tasks, move to specific locations, or pick up, use, or trade tools on the level; however, until Mr. ESC has touched them, they remain in a panicked state and cannot help.
 These individuals will not willfully put themselves in a bad situation (they will refuse to make a drop they could not survive, for example), but they can still be injured from an indirect event (dropping a crate on them, for example).
 If a survivor is injured, they are carried to safety by Jet (a competitor of Mr. ESC).
 If too many survivors are injured to be able to meet the requirement, or if Mr. ESC himself is injured, the level is over and must be restarted.

-Obstacles include crates which can be used to create platforms to reach higher ledges, fires that must be extinguished before they can be passed, water hazards which only Mr. ESC can swim in, one-way doors, fallen rock walls, exposed electrical wires, and more.
-Some tools can be used to remove the obstacle (such as a fire extinguisher to dose a fire or a pick-axe to clear rubble).
+Obstacles include crates, which can be used to create platforms to reach higher ledges; fires that must be extinguished before they can be passed; water hazards, which only Mr. ESC can swim in; one-way doors; fallen rock walls; exposed electrical wires; and more.
+Some tools can be used to remove the obstacle (such as a fire extinguisher to douse a fire or a pickaxe to clear rubble).
 There are some levels that are dark, and a flashlight is needed to see even part of an area of the level.

-After completing a level, a score is given based on the number of people rescued, and the par time for the level.
+After completing a level, a score is given based on the number of people rescued and the par time for the level.
 100 points are possible for each level.

 There are a total of 100 different levels, which are designed to appeal to the pick-up-and-play qualities of the PSP.
 70 stages are available from the start, and the player can then play through them in any order.
-A player can repeat the level later to try and beat their previous high score.
+A player can repeat the level later to try to beat their previous high score.
 In addition to the packaged levels, 100 more are available for download off the game's website utilizing the PSP's on-board network functionality.
 The Xbox Live Arcade version has a total of 220 levels.